edbennett/publishing-analysis/_episodes/08-pushing.md

   to the online collaborative editable version of our paper instead of publishing in a journal.
 * The code will be available for the long term.
-While GitHub has been around for a while, it makes no promises as to long-term avaialability.
+While GitHub has been around for a while, it makes no promises as to long-term availability.
 Published academic journals are available from decades or centuries ago; drafts and collaborative notes from that period are harder to find.
 * We would like the code to be treated (and cited) as an academic output.
 GitHub is